Denis Doulgeropoulos

 Your Financial Professional & Insurance Agent

-Crisis Averted?
-Financial Help for Struggling Renters and Landlords
+Emergency Rental Assistance Program: Crisis Averted for Struggling Renters and Landlords

+The Emergency Rental Assistance Program was introduced to address the growing financial crisis facing renters and landlords across the United States.
 By one estimate, U.S. landlords were owed about $57 billion in unpaid back rent at the beginning of 2021.
-The average household that fell behind owed about four months of rent, or $5,600.
-Altogether, more than 10 million U.S. families were facing the possibility of eviction.1
+Meanwhile, the average household that fell behind owed roughly four months of rent, or $5,600.
+As a result, more than 10 million U.S. families faced the possibility of eviction, highlighting the urgent need for Emergency Rental Assistance Program funding.¹

-Fortunately, the March 2021 federal stimulus bill added almost $22 billion in housing assistance to the $25 billion previously allocated by Congress.3 In many cases, payments are being sent directly to landlords through new or existing local programs on behalf of renters who meet certain eligibility requirements.
+Fortunately, the federal stimulus bill passed in March 2021 expanded housing support significantly.
+Specifically, Congress added nearly $22 billion in housing assistance to the $25 billion previously approved.³ In many cases, local agencies send payments directly to landlords on behalf of eligible renters.
+Therefore, landlords may recover unpaid rent without pursuing eviction.

 Program Parameters

-Under the Emergency Rental Assistance Program (ERAP), the U.S. Treasury has distributed grants to states, cities, and counties with populations greater than 200,000 to be used for back-due rent and utility bills accrued after March 13, 2020.
-Eligibility is limited to households that earn less than 80% of the area’s median income, as defined by the Department of Housing and Urban Development.
+Under the Emergency Rental Assistance Program (ERAP), the U.S. Treasury provides grants to states, cities, and counties with populations over 200,000.
+These funds cover past-due rent and utility bills accrued after March 13, 2020.
+However, eligibility limits assistance to households earning less than 80% of the area’s median income, as defined by the Department of Housing and Urban Development.

 What Can Landlords Do?